jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - **Who paid for the economic impact report?** A forecast commissioned by the team, developer, or project advocates should not be treated as equivalent to peer-reviewed academic research.
 Ask whether the same method has accurately predicted outcomes at previous stadium projects.
 If no examples are provided, this should be noted in your reporting.

 - **What assumptions drive the estimate?** Examine attendance, visitor spending, job creation, surrounding development, and economic multipliers.
-All assumptions should be justified with reasonable explanations.
+All assumptions should be clearly explained and supported with evidence.

 - **Who receives the revenue and who bears the risk?** Identify who controls tickets, naming rights, parking, concessions, and surrounding real estate.
 Who pays if costs rise or revenues fall short of projections?